Medicare (Australia): Health insurance prior to Medibank

-From early in the European history of Australia, friendly societies provided most health insurance, which was widely adopted.
+From early in the European history of Australia, friendly societies provided most health insurance which was widely adopted.
 The states and territories operated hospitals, asylums and other institutions for sick and disabled people not long after their establishment, replicating the predominant model of treatment in the United Kingdom.
 These institutions were often large and residential.
 Many individuals and groups ran private hospitals, both for profit and not-for-profit.
 These were particularly active in providing maternity care.

+A royal commission into friendly societies was held in NSW in 1870–74, which was followed by new legislation in 1875.

+An 1876 British Empire royal commission into friendly societies considered the establishment of Victorian colony-run health insurance, and decided against it.

+Another NSW friendly society royal commission was held in 1882.
+It found that the welfare of 175,000 people in the colony was insured by the societies.

+If a worker was injured at work, there was no statutory requirement for the employer to pay compensation to the injured person.
+Compensation was only paid if the worker successfully sued their employer for negligence.
+They were rarely successful.
+The UK's Employment Liability Act 1880 aimed to improve the workers' success in court, and was enacted in the Australian colonies between 1882 and 1895.
+The injured workers remained largely unsuccessful.

+The South Australian government passed the Workmens’ Compensation Act 1900, and over the next 20 years, the other states and territories followed.
+These laws required businesses to pay men who were injured while working for them.

-The Commonwealth "Invalid and Old-Age Pensions Act 1908" provided an "Invalid Pension" to people "permanently incapacitated for work" and unable to be supported by their families, (so long as they fulfilled racial and other requirements).
+The Invalid and Old-Age Pensions Act 1908 (Cth) provided a pension to people "permanently incapacitated for work" and unable to be supported by their families, providing they also met race and other requirements.
 This provided money that recipients could spend on their care and assistance.

+In 1913, 46% of Australians were covered by friendly societies, with the figure rising to 50% in Victoria, South Australia and Tasmania.
+These societies employed many pharmacists and early-career doctors.
-The federal government's Repatriation Pharmaceutical Benefits Scheme was established in 1919 for Australian servicemen and women who had served in the Boer War and World War I. This allowed them to have certain pharmaceuticals for free.

-The 1925-6 Royal Commission on Health found that a national health insurance scheme should be established.
+The federal government's Repatriation Pharmaceutical Benefits Scheme was established in 1919 for Australian servicemen and women who had served in the Boer War and World War I. This allowed them to receive certain pharmaceuticals for free.
+In 1926, the Royal Commission on Health found that a national health insurance scheme should be established.
 Legislation to do so was tabled in parliament in 1928, 1938 and 1946, but did not pass each time.
 It was strongly opposed by the friendly societies and medical practitioners.

-The Public Hospitals Act 1929 allowed public hospitals to set up their own insurance schemes.
-Many did.
+NSW introduced a requirement for businesses to have worker injury insurance in 1926, which made it more likely injured workers would receive compensation from their employer.
+The other states and territories followed.

-From 1935 to the 1970s, paid sick leave was gradually introduced into federal awards until 10 days sick leave per year (with unused days rolling over into future years) became standard.
+From 1935 to the 1970s, paid sick leave was gradually introduced into federal employment awards until 10 days sick leave per year (with unused days rolling over into future years) became standard.